-The Department encourages SDRC to continuously review the process for determining service coordinator caseload assignments to assist in meeting the required caseload ratios and in developing the plan of correction.
 The Department is available to provide technical assistance with the development of the plan of correction.

-Please email your plan of correction within 60 days from the date of this letter to:
+Please email the plan of correction within 60 days from the date of this letter to:

 OCO@dds.ca.gov

 If you have questions regarding this letter, please contact Danielle Hurley, Research Data Specialist, Research, Evaluation, and Audit Branch, at (916) 654-3228, or by email, at danielle.hurley@dds.ca.gov.